learn-co-curriculum/hs-coding-club-html/README.md

 ####Step 1:

-Developer tools exist in the Firefox browser, Chrome browser and Internet Explorer (8 and up).
+Developer Tools exist in the Firefox browser, Chrome browser, and Internet Explorer (8 and up).
 Make sure you download one of these browsers if you don't already have one.

 All three of these browsers have incredibly powerful Developer Tools that allow you to see the nuts and bolts of every website.
 Basically, we can see and locally edit the HTML and CSS.